Share Your Story

 How do I arrange for a Holocaust survivor to speak at my school or institution?

 To request a speaker for your school or institution, please complete a Speakers Bureau Request Form and email it to HCSpeakersBureau@jfcs.org.
-Please note: you must open this form with Acrobat Reader in order to use the fillable function.
-Please fill out, save, and send to email address above as an attachment.

 How much advance notice must I give to schedule a speaking date?